-Linklaters staff were informed of Angel's decision last Friday, as first revealed on www.thelawyer.com (12 January), which leaves the question of succession wide open, although the favourites are capital markets head Nick Eastwell and banking head John Tucker.
+Linklaters staff were informed today of Angel’s decision, which leaves the question of handover wide open, although the favourites are capital markets head Nick Eastwell and banking head John Tucker.

 The firm’s international board will now enter a period of intense consultation with partners and directors in order to nominate a single successor, which will be ratified by a partnership vote.

 However, he also acknowledged some of the difficulties involved.
-"There have been a number of times where you've got to make difficult calls," he admitted.
-"Most partnerships are consensus-driven organisations, so you have to push at the envelope a bit."
+“There’s been a number of times where you’ve had to make difficult calls,” he admitted.
+“Most partnerships are consensus-driven organisations, so you have to push at the envelope a bit.”

-Angel's term comes to an end on 30 June this year.
-He is thought to be interested in a job in the public sector, but said that he had no definite options lined up.
+Angel’s term comes to an end on 30 June this year.
+He has been widely understood to be interested in a job in the public sector, but he said that he had no definite options lined up.

 “I’ve long thought it would be great to have three careers,” he said.
 “I had a great time as a tax lawyer, and I’ve had a really great time as managing partner.
 It’s genuinely been a privilege and it would be great to do something else.”

 Angel has been managing partner at Linklaters since 1998 and has seen the firm through a restructuring of its partnership which included the integration of its European mergers, an overhaul of its US operation and a massive push into Asia.